SC Workers’ Comp – Permanent and Partial Disability Claims

 However, they may still be able to find other ways to earn a living.
 A partial disability designation allows a worker to receive partial benefits for the impacts on their earnings because of the challenges created by their injury.
 A partial disability is permanent, and there is no expectation that the injured worker will fully recover and regain the functions lost in the accident.

 You may not be sure how your injuries may affect your future and your continued ability to work.
-Consult with a workers' compensation attorney for help in determining if you have a disability and how that may affect your compensation in a claim under workers' compensation coverage.
+Consult with a workers' compensation attorney for help in determining if you have a disability and if you may qualify for permanent disability benefits in a claim under workers' compensation coverage.

 How Can the Designation of Your Permanent Partial Disability Status Affect a Workers’ Compensation Claim?

-A disability rating that does not accurately reflect the type of injury you sustained can reduce your benefits for.
+A disability rating that does not accurately reflect the type of injury you sustained can reduce your medical benefits.
 A workers' compensation attorney can ensure the insurance company has the documentation necessary to prove the extent of your injuries.

 How Can You Prove You Have a Disability in a Workers’ Compensation Case?